asherDn-Official/Authentication-NodeJsTest/README.md

     PORT=5000

-  Environment Variables Explanation:\n
+  Environment Variables Explanation:

-    MONGO_URI: The MongoDB connection URI (e.g., mongodb://localhost:27017/auth-system or your MongoDB Atlas URI).\n
+  MONGO_URI: The MongoDB connection URI (e.g., mongodb://localhost:27017/auth-system or your MongoDB Atlas URI).

   JWT_SECRET: Secret key for signing JWT tokens.
 It should be a random and secure string.

   JWT_EXPIRES_IN: Duration for which the JWT token is valid (e.g., 1d for 1 day).

   NODE_ENV: Set to development for local development and production when deploying to production.

   PORT: The port on which the server will run (default is 5000).

 4. Run the Application
 You can start the application using the following command: